navn1/atomfinder_skunkworks/README.md

 **Folder details:**
 The model folder contains the script to train the model, and a Dockerfile to specify how a docker image is to be built with the necessary dependencies (namely atomai).
-The simulation folder contains the script to train the model, and a Dockerfile to specify how a docker image is to be built with the necessary dependencies (namely abtem).
+The simulation folder contains the script to simulate STEM images for training given crystal CIF files, and a Dockerfile to specify how a docker image is to be built with the necessary dependencies (namely abtem).

 **Workflows:**
 There are workflows in the workflows folder configured such that when a change is committed and pushed to either the models and/or simulation folders, a docker image will be built and pushed to a private docker repository.